 Big changes are coming to the way transportation and fleet companies operate.
-By the end of 2017, fleets who drive into the USA will be required to complete the transition from paper driver logs to electronic logging devices (ELDs).
-Fleets that are already using ELDs will have until December 2019 to meet the new compliance specifications.
-Based on the US compliance dates, the Canadian ELD compliance deadline is projected to be at the end of 2019.
+At the end of 2017, fleet operators in the USA were required to start using electronic logging devices (ELDs).
+US Fleets that were already using ELDs will have until December 2019 to meet the new compliance specifications.
+Based on the US compliance dates, the Canadian ELD compliance deadline is projected to be Q4 2019, with existing e-logging devices being permitted until 2022.

 With these new ELD compliance standards on the horizon, it’s important to understand how the trucking industry will be impacted, and what steps you need to take as a fleet operator.